power3lectronics/codeAcadmCodes/README.md

-- Solution for all the exercises of the Python development introductory course from CodeAcademy;
+- Solution of all the exercises of the Python development introductory course from CodeAcademy;
 - Python2;
 - Year 2014;